Courses

 Prerequisite: CHEM 460 (or may be taken concurrently with CHEM 461)

-Introduces basic biochemistry laboratory skills, including protein purification, characterization, and enzyme kinetics.
+Introduces basic biochemistry laboratory skills, including protein purification, characterization,

 Lab Fee $40